JosephiusX/Yelp-Talk/README.md

         delete phrases works -------- /phrases

-        FOUND THE ISSUE: on my phrases/show.ejs page the form action was set to phrases/show instead of phrases/new
+        FOUND THE ISSUE: on my phrases/show.ejs page the form action was set to phrases/show instead of phrases/new PS .... should have known that my ejs files was the place to look

+full crud for user is setup

+setting up update for Phrases and topics